jimevins/glabels-qt-tmp/README.md

 bleeding-edge development (unstable) code.
 Please, DO NOT use it in a production environment.
 Do not expect compatibility or consistency of features between snapshots.

-Pre-release Linux [AppImage](http:appimage.org) and Windows binaries are available in **[Releases](https://github.com/jimevins/glabels-qt/releases)**.
+Pre-release Linux [AppImage](http:appimage.org) and Windows installer binaries are available in **[Releases](https://github.com/jimevins/glabels-qt/releases)**.

 Some third-party packages are also available: